lupyuen/lupyuen.github.io/src/semihost.md

 (`__ramdisk_start` from the previous section)

 Also we see that Kernel is loaded at `0x8000` `0000`, Device Tree at `0x8700` `0000`.

+We thought the Initial RAM Disk Address could be discovered from the Device Tree for RISC-V QEMU.
+But nope it's not there...

 # Appendix: Device Tree for RISC-V QEMU